RenderKit/oidn/doc/api.md

 Usually it is difficult to provide clean feature images, and some residual noise might be present in the output even with `cleanAux` being disabled.
-To eliminate this noise and to even improve the sharpness of texture details, the auxiliary images should be first denoised in a pre-filtering step, as described earlier.
-Then, these denoised auxiliary images could be used for denoising the color image.
+To eliminate this noise and to even improve the sharpness of texture details, the auxiliary images should be first denoised in a pre-filtering step, as mentioned earlier.
+Then, these denoised auxiliary images could be used for denoising the beauty image.
 Since these are now noise-free, the `cleanAux` parameter should be enabled.
+See section [Denoising with pre-filtering (C++11 API)] for a simple code example.
 Pre-filtering makes denoising much more expensive but if there are multiple color AOVs to denoise, the pre-filtered auxiliary images can be reused for denoising multiple AOVs, amortizing the cost of the pre-filtering step.